EstherUto/MechaCar_Statistical_Analysis/README.md

 ![Summary_Statistics](https://user-images.githubusercontent.com/86085601/136634695-560c1a27-1336-43d1-84ed-55837412edd9.png)

 The r-squared value alone let's us know there is some good amount of correlation between the other variables and the mpg.
 The p-value results for all the variables lets us know that this is specifically for the *vehicle length* and *ground clearance*.

+The linear model slope varied for each variable.
+The slope values for the the model relative to vehicle weight and ground clearance is seen to be result in a positive correlation and a slope not equal to 0.
+The AWD slope shows there is some sort of negative correlation.
+However, the vehicle weight and spoiler angle slopes are close to 0.
+It can be said that overall, the slope of the linear model is not equal to 0.

 Overall, based on the R-squared value, it can be said the linear model predicts the mpg of MechaCar prototypes effectively.
 This is because the higher the R-squared value, the higher the chances the rest of the data is correlated to the mpg and with the result number of 0.71, it is safe to say there is a good amount of dependency.